 Cloudflare terminates hosting services to those domains using Pages and other hosted Cloudflare services that we determine are engaged in technical abuse, such as phishing or other malicious activities.
-This category does not include actions in response to content-based abuse, like DMCA or CSAM-related violations, which are separately reported in the sections above.
+This category does not include actions in response to contentbased abuse, like DMCA or CSAM-related violations, which are separately reported.

 Year Total

+2023 (2H) 2249

+2023 (1H) 2636

 2022 (2H) 179

 2022 (1H) 186